Thailand Related Party Interest Income SB Tax

 On 23 December 2013, Royal Decree (No 571) was gazetted, prescribing:

-"For businesses undertaking regular transactions similar to commercial banking, but not being a banking business, finance, securities or credit foncier business or life insurance business under Sections 91/2 (1), (2) or (3) of the Revenue Code, interest received from the lending of money to related companies or juristic partnerships shall be exempt from Specific Business Tax."
+"For businesses undertaking regular transactions similar to commercial banking, but not being a business of banking, finance, securities, credit foncier or life insurance business under Sections 91/2 (1), (2) or (3) of the Revenue Code, interest received from a lending of money to related corporate entities shall be exempt from Specific Business Tax."

-For the Revenue Department's tax audit officers, this new Royal Decree now converts the intention of the Director-General’s Instruction No Paw 26/2534 and the judgments of the Supreme Courts into a thou-shalt-not impose Specific Business Tax law for interest income on related party loans.
+For the Revenue Department's tax audit officers, this new Royal Decree now converts the intention of the Director-General’s Instruction No Paw 26/2534 and the Supreme Court's rulings into a thou-shalt-not law for related party interest income.

 Thailand's Corporate Tax law contains a market value provision for income in Section 65 bis (4), which prescribes as follows: